Astig-1982/Solid-Properties-Project/README.md

 ### Individual List Of Properties

-This feature allows the user to create her/his own list of properties in the **profile** section.
+This feature allows the user to create her/his own list of properties in the **PROFILE** section.

 ![list_of_properties](https://solid-properties-project.s3.eu-west-2.amazonaws.com/media/list_of_properties.png)